techfolios/template-old/projects/project-2.md

 summary: An animation created for ICS 111.
 ---

 This animation was developed as the second project in ICS 111, using java.
-This was an individual project, coded only by myself.
+This was an individual project.

 This project required us to use java to create "scripts" for characters and animate a small scene of our choosing.
 Using several characters, I made a story between a couple post break-up.